AG Plant Biodiversity and Evolution

 Polyploidy plays an important role in crop plants.
 How can we use polyploidy in crop plants for the use of mankind?

 The northern German Wadden Sea is a World Natural Heritage and national park.
 However, the diversity of species is so far insufficiently known.
 Especially interactions between species, which need to be known for conservation of the ecosystem, will need to be better understood.
-Questions in our research are: Which role does polyploidy play in the adaptation of plants to high salt concentration?
+Questions in our research in the DFG-research unit DynaCom are: Which role does polyploidy play in the adaptation of plants to high salt concentration?
 Is interaction with fungi essential for survival of plants in the salt marsh?
 Are micro-organisms adapted to small or large ecological niches and what does that mean for dispersal and colonization patterns?
 Which distribution area doe litoral and pelagial micro-organisms have?

 Only a small part of the global species diversity has so far been described.
 Even among flowering plants new species are described constantly.
 With an emphasis on the genus Veronica and South American gentians, we document and describe evolutionary relationships among species.
 For that purpose, a diversity of methods is essential.
 In our research group we work in the herbarium, use various microscopes (light, fluorescent, scanning electron microscopy), study plants in nature, in common garden environments and in climate chambers with controlled environment.
 In the laboratory we work with flow cytometry and DNA-/RNA-sequencing methods.
 We sequence using Sanger- and RAD-seq methods, use SNP-arrays as well as transcriptomics and whole genome sequencing.
 We have also established metagenome sequencing of fungi and bacterial communities.